msnuparek/BP_snuparek/README.md

 # Running Inference script

 ## Create environment and install dependencies
-To run the inference script on a DICOM scan create a virtual environment and install the requirements in requirements.txt.
+To run the inference script on a DICOM scan create a virtual environment and install the requirements in requirements.txt

 ## Train your model or download pretrained
-You can download the pretrained model weights from here: [Download pretrained weights](https://drive.google.com/file/d/14PvBIE4N53O7fyAwLrcyNabf8i94iqwT/view?usp=sharing)
+You can download the pretrained model weights from here: [Download pretrained weights](https://drive.google.com/file/d/14PvBIE4N53O7fyAwLrcyNabf8i94iqwT/view?usp=sharing).
 Or you can train your own model using the description below.

 ## Set path variables